iMoneza/documentation/docs/javascript-library.md

 The `accessDenied` function is called when access to a page is denied.
 The same object is passed to this function as to the `accessGranted` function.

 This example display the user's user name (if they're logged in) and tells them they do not have access to the page.

+*This example assumes that jQuery is available in the current scope as the `$` variable.*

 ```javascript
 iMoneza.paywall.init('744935CD-D8D9-E311-B48B-BC305BD0D54E', {